Great Himalaya Trail: Low route

-Great Himalaya Trail on Wheels
+Bicycle

 The Great Himalaya Trail on Wheels (GHT on Wheels) is the first successful solo-mountain biking expedition on the upper (high) route of the Great Himalaya Trail (GHT) in Nepal, accomplished by Nepali mountain biker and adventurer, Mangal Krishna Lama, who is also a guide and former National athlete.
 The upper route of the GHT presents a unique set of physical and mental challenges, with over 90,000 m of elevation gain and loss, over 22 passes above 5000 m, and the highest point reached at 6158 m.

 At the end of March 2022, Mangal embarked on this daring journey from the Eastern point of the GHT upper route, Kangchenjunga Base Camp, reaching the Western point of Hilsa in Humla District in a total of 88 riding days to complete the GHT on Wheels challenge, setting several high altitude mountain biking records apart from the major accomplishment of traversing the GHT on a mountain bike solo for the first time.
 Mangal's journey recorded by Garmin GPS device is available on the official GHT on Wheels website, where a summary of the GPS tracks is also available, as well as on the Garmin website.

 The accomplishment was covered in several national media outlets in Nepal including Nepali Times,The Annapurna Express, Online Khabar, and Kantipur Publications, but is yet to gain any international coverage in major outlets.

 In addition to being a personal challenge and dream project, the GHT on Wheels project aimed to promote education, raise awareness about lesser-known areas of Nepal for tourism, and raise local incomes.